drivechain-project/docs/bip2-blind-merged-mining.md

     4000.   (h*, 745)    (h*, 4024)     (h*, 3488)

-In addition to the (h*, blockMod) pairs (which are shown), the database D3 also cointains (not shown) the information required to prove that each pair included in a coinbase in a recent block.
+In addition to the (h*, blockMod) pairs (which are shown), the database D3 also cointains (not shown) the information required to prove that each pair was included in a coinbase in a recent block.

 This would consist of (for the most recent X=4000 blocks):